 With increasing affluence and an ageing population, demand for ejiao in China has increased rapidly and led to a dramatic fall in the country’s donkey population.
 Ejiao manufacturers have now begun to look to Africa to meet the growing demand for donkey skins, although 88 per cent of people in the UK are not aware that donkey skins are being exported to China from Africa for use in traditional Chinese medicine and cosmetics.

 Across Africa, millions of donkeys are used by some of the world’s poorest communities in place of motorised transport.
-Working animals like these are essential to the livelihoods of around one billion of the world’s poorest and most marginalised people.
+Working animals like these are essential to the livelihoods of around 600 million of the world’s poorest and most marginalised people.

 The price of donkey hides has risen eight to 10 fold in the past years in some countries, making donkey ownership unaffordable for many and devastating communities.
 However, our research shows that only 2 per cent of people in the UK realise that the price of donkey skins is on the rise.